mikeayedun561/Capstone/README.md

 # Title:Capstone Project: Office Supply company campaign sale
-## Please read my powerpoint presentation which gives a breakdown of the project(Capstone project findings.pptx)
+## Please read my powerpoint presentation which gives a breakdown of the project(Capstone project presentation findings.pptx)
 Summary:
 Did data analysis on an Office Supply store telemarketing campaign sale consisting of approximately 16,000 existing customers.
 An office supply store is testing a campaign to its previous customer in order to see which customers to target for future sales to maximize profit.